johnhewi/ezinnit/README.md

 5. ip address of your remote server
 6. the domain or subdomain you wish to point to your new app, for example: `mynewapp.mydomain.com`
 7. email address to use for registering with [letsencrypt](https://letsencrypt.org/)
-8. optional app type for additional initialization templates, django, flask or fastApi
+8. optional app template: django, flask or fastApi

 ### requirements:
 * a python virtual environment containing your app